 3. IoMT – Internet of Medical Things

-We will need many more devices and mobile apps that’ll play a critical role in tracking and preventing chronic illnesses for patients and their doctors.
+We will need many more devices and mobile apps that will play a critical role in tracking and preventing chronic illnesses for patients and their doctors.

 AI’s growing potential to synergize with other healthcare technologies can thus present many possibilities in the industry.